GrilloPress/approach/design-specs/chapters.md

 0. Introduction

-1. Installing Laravel
+1. Installing Rails

 2. Creating the application skeleton

-3. Creating the static Marketing Page
+3. Creating the message model

-4. Creating the message model
+4. Creating the static Marketing Page

 5. Creating the admin panel